 There are multiple ways in which spouses can separate and ensure that they are not financially responsible for one another.
 These include drafting a postnuptial agreement, preparing a separation agreement, or filing a Petition for Support.
 A postnuptial agreement or separation agreement can allow the spouses to live apart, will award property to each spouse, set spousal support (if any), and will keep future earnings, property, and debt separate.
 A Petition for Support allows a spouse to request alimony and child support if the other spouse has moved out of the marital residence but the parties do not wish to proceed with a divorce.
 Such protections can be important for a simple reason – if the parties separate then property or debt acquired after the separation would otherwise be considered part of the marriage.
 By putting protections in place you help to protect your future.

-Lindsey Sharp is a Melbourne lawyer assisting those who wish to remain married to their spouse while having legal protections in place during a separation.
-Lindsey will immediately determine the reasons for your wishing to stay married and help you understand whether doing so is in your best interests.
-She will then work to identify all assets and debts and draft an agreement which will protect you going forward.
-Lindsey will ensure that all issues are covered in the agreement so there are no “surprises” later down the road.
-She understands that this is a serious situation in your life and she will take it seriously.
+Lindsey Sharp and Deborah Dye are Melbourne lawyers assisting those who wish to remain married to their spouse while having legal protections in place during a separation.
+They will immediately determine the reasons for your wishing to stay married and help you understand whether doing so is in your best interests.
+They will then work to identify all assets and debts and draft an agreement which will protect you going forward.
+Our firm will ensure that all issues are covered in the agreement so there are no “surprises” later down the road.
+Lindsey and Deborah understand that this is a serious situation in your life and they will take it seriously.
 Contact our office to speak with an attorney.

 We also service clients in the Brevard County cities of Titusville, Cocoa, Palm Bay, Grant, Valkaria, and Rockledge, as well as in the Indian River County areas of Fellsmere, Sebastian, Vero Beach, Indian River Shores, and Orchid.